leandrodasler/vtextitantools/docs/README.md

 Some applications must be installed via [App Store](https://apps.vtex.com).
 In these cases, a browser window will open for installation.

-## Installation
+## How to use

-After following the steps above, you are ready to install **Titan Tools Store Theme**.
+After following the steps above, you are ready to use **Titan Tools Store Theme**.
 You must:

+1. Replace `vendor` on `manifest.json` for your account name
-1. Run the `vtex install vtextitantools.b2bstore@4.x` command on the CLI.
+2. Run the `vtex link` command on the CLI.
-2. Run the `vtex browse` command to see the B2B Store Theme on your browser.
+3. Run the `vtex browse` command to see the store using Titan Tools Store Theme on your browser.

 ## Customization

-After installing **Titan Tools Store Theme**, you can customize it according to your store’s business needs.
+You can customize Titan Tools Store Theme according to your store’s business needs.
 Check our guide on [Customizing the B2B Store Theme](https://developers.vtex.com/vtex-developer-docs/docs/customizing-the-b2b-store-theme) for more information.

 ## CI

-This repository has a [GitHub Actions workflow](../.github/workflows/publish-deploy-and-install.yml) that publishes, deploys and installs this theme in `vtextitantools` account on push release tag after a `vtex release {patch|minor|major} stable` command runs.
+This repository has a [GitHub Actions workflow](../.github/workflows/publish-deploy-and-install.yml) that publishes, deploys and installs this theme to the account indicated in the manifest.json vendor on push release tag after a `vtex release {patch|minor|major} stable` command runs.